GSA/site-scanning-documentation/pages/federal_agency_guide.md

+## Guide for Federal Agencies

 This page seeks to provide any federal agency with the information that it needs to best understand and use Site Scanning data.
 If you have any questions or need anything not listed here, don't hesitate to email us at [site-scanning@gsa.gov](mailto:site-scanning@gsa.gov) anytime.

 - [Quick Start Guide](https://digital.gov/guides/site-scanning/data/#content-start) - The quickest and easiest way to begin using Site Scanning data.
 - [Data Dictionary](https://github.com/GSA/site-scanning-documentation/blob/main/data/Site_Scanning_Data_Dictionary.csv) - An explanation of every data field.